 Maintaining Your Braiser for Long‑Term Joy

-Use your braiser often, protect it with smart storage and gentle cleaning, and its light patina will reward you with ever-better non-stick performance.
+Use your braiser often, protect it with smart storage and gentle cleaning tricks, and let its earned patina become the secret to better, non-stick performance for years to come.

 Cleaning, storage, and rust prevention tips